Skelliga/ansible-vault-vscode/README.md

 1. Select text in the editor.
 2. Execute the `Transform Selection With CLI` command from the Command Palette or via keyboard shortcut if you assign one.
 3. For `ansible-vault` operations use `Encrypt Selection With Ansible Vault` or `Decrypt Selection With Ansible Vault`.
+4. Check the "CLI Transform" output channel for detailed logs and error messages.